polar-rules/nest-task/README.md

 when default Nest.js configuration is not available.
 All you need to do is to call compiled `main.js` file with correct arguments.

+_Note_: In case you don't have `package.json` or for some reason you're missing `nest-cli.json` on your server youre force to run this commands directly.

 To pass arguments you need literally to do the same thing as you do with default CLI command.

 For example: